 - Travel time from San Francisco to Sonoma: around 4 hours by car

-Paso Robles is around 4 hours drive from San Francisco.
-A long weekend getaway to Paso Robles is perfect to enjoy some world class wine and small town charm.
+Paso Robles is around 4 hour’s drive from San Francisco.
+A long weekend getaway to Paso Robles is perfect for enjoying some world-class wine and small-town charm.

 What to do in Paso Robles

-There are also art galleries, Olive Oil tasting room and many great farm to table restaurants like The Brunch and Thomas Hill Organics.
+There are also art galleries, an Olive Oil tasting room, and many great farm-to-table restaurants like The Brunch and Thomas Hill Organics.

 Rejuvenate by taking a soak in the River Oaks Hot Springs Spa.
-Tin City is a unique makers market to try craft beverages like beer, spirits and cider.
+Visit Tin City, a unique makers’ market, to try craft beverages like beer, spirits, and cider.

 Where to stay in Paso Robles

 Paso Robles Inn is a historic hotel in Paso Robles downtown at a great convenient location.
-You can walk to the several wine tasting rooms and restaurants while staying here.
-You can request a room which has a mineral hot tub on a private balcony!
+You can walk to several wine-tasting rooms and restaurants while staying here.
+You can request a room with a mineral hot tub on a private balcony!

 18. Napa Valley

-There’s no better place to spend your weekend away from San Francisco than neighboring Napa Valley, California.
-It’s close and easy to get to, only an hour drive, while making you feel like you have escaped to an entirely different world.
-The other great thing about Napa, is how you can really enjoy this area in just a few days.
-One day in Napa is great, but two or three is even better!
+There’s no better place to spend your weekend getaway from San Francisco than neighboring Napa Valley, California.
+It’s close and easy to get to, only an hour’s drive, while making you feel like you have escaped to an entirely different world.

 - Distance from San Francisco to Napa: around 50 miles